South Atlantic Water Science Center - North Carolina Office

 Online: November 15, 2011; updated December 1, 2011

 Water from wells in Lee and Chatham counties will be sampled and tested for baseline information because of potential for shale gas exploration in these areas.

 The baseline data collected from both private and public water supply wells will be used by state and local agencies to identify background concentrations of major ions, metals, volatile organic compounds, methane gas, and stable isotopes in the aquifer prior to increased shale gas exploration in North Carolina.
 If shale gas exploration occurs, this data will be used to compare to post-drilling water-quality samples.

 Sampling of private wells can be requested from owners at no cost to them, and no well owner names or addresses will be made public.
 Both Lee and Chatham County Health Departments and supporting partners are providing well records that have been compiled as part of their permitting processes.

 Questions regarding this sampling effort and water quality work in Lee and Chatham counties, or an interest in participating in the study, should be directed to Melinda Chapman, USGS, Raleigh, NC, at (919) 571-4047; e-mail email@example.com

 Online: August 25, 2011

-The USGS North Carolina Water Science Center is deploying storm-surge sensors around the Outer Banks and coastal North Carolina to monitor the timing, extent, and magnitude of the storm surge following the passage of Hurricane Irene.
+The USGS South Atlantic Water Science Center - North Carolina is deploying storm-surge sensors around the Outer Banks and coastal North Carolina to monitor the timing, extent, and magnitude of the storm surge following the passage of Hurricane Irene.
 The NCWSC is also preparing to make streamflow measurements at USGS real-time streamgaging stations.

 Magnitude 5.8 earthquake in northern Virginia